2025 Midwest Cogeneration Conference

 Sandeep Alavandi

-Program Manager, Industrial and Power
+Program Manager Industrial and Power, GTI Energy

 Kimberly Greene